JohnLeber/3DMM-Face-Sample/README.md

 - k eigenvectors, each of length n where n is the number of vertices of the face mesh.

-- the average/mean face mesh also of dimension n.
+- the average/mean face mesh (also of dimension n).

 - indices that will apply to vertices to form the actual triangles.